NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Experiments

 Table \ref{tab:multi_dataset_asr} shows the WER scores on individual datasets and average performance on the Open ASR Leaderboard.
 We observe that the proposed \methodwithspace improves the task-specific baseline Canary, with an average 5.0\% WER reduction.
 Individually, we observe a significant performance increase with \methodwithspace on more challenging datasets, like AMI (conversational speech) and VoxPopuli (accented speech) due to experts learning dataset-specific features.
 While, Earnings22 shows a slight performance drop possibly due to the reduced representation in the batch.

-Compared to other leading models on the leaderboard, \methodwithspace establishes a new state-of-the-art, outperforming speech-only foundational models like Whisper and Canary and end-to-end ASR-LLM like SALM~\footnote{We conduct one competitive end-to-end, multi-modal baseline based on Bestow~\citep{chen2024bestow} with joint audio and text injection under cross-attention, which shows improved performance on the Open ASR benchmark.}~\citep{chen2024salm} across most datasets.
+Compared to other leading models on the leaderboard, \methodwithspace establishes a new state-of-the-art, outperforming speech-only foundational models like Whisper and Canary and end-to-end ASR-LLM like SALM~\citep{chen2024salm} across most datasets.
 On the AMI dataset, \methodwithspace achieves a WER of 12.58\%, significantly lower than Whisper's 16.82\%.
 On VoxPopuli, \methodwithspace obtains 5.84\% WER, a 1.66 point reduction from Whisper's 7.5\%.
 The strong performance of \methodwithspace demonstrates the effectiveness of our speech-adapted MoE approach in handling diverse speech datasets and learning robust representations.

 \paragraph{ST and MT} Table \ref{tab:st_results} presents the speech translation results on the FLEURS, CoVoST-2, and MuST-C datasets.
 For these experiments, we use \texttt{SeamlessM4T-Large} as the task-specific model to generate the initial speech translation hypotheses. \methodwithspace is then applied to correct the outputs from \texttt{SeamlessM4T-Large}.
 Compared to the task-specific \texttt{SeamlessM4T-Large} model, \methodwithspace achieves significant improvements, with an average BLEU score increase of 5.4 points on the FLEURS dataset, 9.2 points on the CoVoST-2 dataset, and 5.4 points on the MuST-C dataset.
 These results demonstrate the effectiveness of \methodwithspace in correcting errors made by the first-pass speech translation model.
 Moreover, \methodwithspace outperforms other correction baselines, including the state-of-the-art \texttt{GenTranslate} model.
-On the FLEURS dataset, \methodwithspace obtains an average BLEU score of 36.3, surpassing GenTranslate by 2.3 points.
-For CoVoST-2, \methodwithspace achieves an average BLEU score of 34.2, outperforming GenTranslate by 3.2 points.
-On MuST-C, \methodwithspace improves over GenTranslate by 3.2 BLEU points, reaching an average score of 30.5.